wallacelw/Competitive-programming/Game-Theory/game-theory.md

 We can divide the steps into two types, odd steps, and even steps.

 Now let's think what will happen if a player A move *x* coins from an even step(non-zero) to an odd step.
-Player B can move these same *x* coins to another even position and the state of the game won't change:
+Player B can always move these same *x* coins to another even position and the state of odd positions won't change:

-Even_Xor_Sum' = Even_Xor_Sum
-Odd_Xor_Sum' = Odd_Xor_Sum
+=> Odd_Xor_Sum' = Odd_Xor_Sum

 But if player A moves a coin from an odd step to an even step, similar logic won't work.
 Because there is a situation when *x* coins are moved from stair 1 to 0, and player B can't move these coins from stair 0 to -1 (not a valid move).
+Also, position 0 is the void, sending elements there is the same as decreasing the pile 1.

-From this argument, we can agree that coins in even steps are useless, they don't affect game state.
-If I am in a winning position and you move a coin from an even step, I will move those coins again to another even step and will remain in a winning position.
+From this argument, we can agree that coins in even steps are useless, they don't affect the game state and we can consider them as void positions.
+Furthermore, when only considering odd positions, there is a normal classic nim game (each pile can be decreasced = move to even position = move to void).

+If I am in a winning position and you move a coin from an even step, I will move those coins again to another even step and I will remain in a winning position.
 The same applies for the losing positions.

 Therefore, to determine if a state is a winning position or losing position, it's only needed to compute the xor-sum of the odd positions.